TheGreatAbyss/Airflow_Docker_ETL/README.md

 # Installation

-docker-compose build
-docker-compose run app python /app/migrations/migrations.py

 #### Requirements:
 1. Install Docker if not already installed: https://www.docker.com/

 ### Basic steps to build application and run the ETL using Apache Airflow:
 1. Pull down this repo with git clone
 1. In your working directory create a folder called data, and place the sample data in it.
 I didn't include it because it's too large
-1. Create another folder called postgres-data, this is where post-gres will maintain state when the image is not running
+1. Create another folder called postgres-data, this is where post-gres will maintain state when the container is not running
 1. Build two docker images, one with Airflow and one with Postgres: `docker-compose build`
 1. Create the tables in postgres using a pretend migration tool: `docker-compose run app python /app/migrations/migrations.py`
 1. You can then manually run the two ETLS with: